kunhwiko/concepts/systems/network-and-security/networks-part-1.md

 ##### Maximum Transmission Unit (MTU)
 ```
 MTU
-  a) Determines the largest data packet that can be accepted.
+  * Determines the largest data packet that can be accepted.
+Packets larger than the limit go through "fragmentation",
-     Packets larger than the limit go through "fragmentation", which can lead to additional network latency.
+    which can lead to additional network latency.
-  b) Larger MTU size means more data can fit in, resulting in a faster and more efficient transmission.
+  * Larger MTU size means more data can fit in, resulting in a faster and more efficient transmission.
-  c) Larger packets are prone to corruption and delays, so packet arrival could end up being relatively slow.
+  * Larger packets are prone to corruption and delays, so packet arrival could end up being relatively slow.
+If an error
-     If an error occurs, larger packets also take longer to retransmit.
+    occurs, larger packets also take longer to retransmit.

 Fragmentation
-  a) Routers check the size of each IP packet and the MTU of the next router to receive the packet.
+  * Routers check the size of each IP packet and the MTU of the next router to receive the packet.
+If the packet is too
-     If the packet is too big, packets are broken up with copies of the packet header.
+    big, packets are broken up with copies of the packet header.
 ```

 ##### IPv4 vs IPv6
 ```
 IPv4
-  a) Consists of 32 bits that can be broken into two parts (network and host addresses).
+  * Consists of 32 bits that can be broken into two parts (network and host addresses).
-  b) Network addresses are common addresses to groups of host addresses (geography / company).
+  * Network addresses are common addresses to groups of host addresses (geography / company).

-IPv6:
+IPv6
-  a) More addresses and better functionality compared to IPv4.
+  * More addresses and better functionality compared to IPv4.
-  b) Release for IPv6 is delayed as the entire network must become IPv6 compatible.
+  * Release for IPv6 is delayed as the entire network must become IPv6 compatible.
-  c) Rely more on alternative solutions such as NATs for now.
+  * Rely more on alternative solutions such as NATs for now.
 ```

 ### Discovery